eZmaxinc/eZmax-SDK-python/docs/ModuleListApi.md

         a_obj_listpresentation=[
             ListpresentationRequest(
                 s_listpresentation_description="s_listpresentation_description_example",
-                s_listpresentation_filter="bField1 eq true and iField2 gte 0 and iField2 lte 1000 and sField3 eq 'Other' and eField4 eq 'Paid' and sField5 like '%needle%' and iField6 in '1,2,3'",
+                s_listpresentation_filter="bField1 eq true and iField2 gte 0 and iField2 lte 1000 and sField3 eq 'Other' and eField4 eq 'Paid' and sField5 like '%needle%' and iField6 in '1,2,3' and dtField7 rg '=m,=3mm'",
                 s_listpresentation_orderby="s_listpresentation_orderby_example",
                 a_s_column_name=[
                     "a_s_column_name_example",